 To assure maintenance of a drug-free workforce, it shall be the policy of LSU Shreveport to implement a program of drug testing, in accordance with Executive Order No. KBB 05-08, R.S.
 49:1001, et seq., and all other applicable federal and state laws.
-To review the policy in full, please click here and search for policy 6.02.00.
+To review the policy in full, please search here for policy 6.02.00.